**IMPORTANT** we have tested Tomcat 8.5.66. If you upgrade to a higher Tomcat version that we haven't tested you may encounter issues.

 By default, Lucee is installed to C:\lucee or C:\sqbox\lucee which means that the Tomcat libraries are going to be located in C:\lucee\tomcat\lib or C:\sqbox\lucee\tomcat\lib.

 We need to copy the files from the core lib directory that we just downloaded to the lib directory inside the installed Tomcat directory.
 Before we do that, it would be wise to copy the C:\lucee\tomcat\lib or C:\sqbox\lucee\tomcat\lib directory to use as a backup in case anything goes wrong.
 You can do that by running the following command:

 STEP 4 - Copy Libraries Over

-Notice that our current install of Tomcat has additional files to the jars we will be copying over.
-You won't want to delete these drivers unless you are upgrading them as well.
+Notice that our current install of Tomcat has files/folders in addition to the jar files we will be copying over.
+You won't want to delete these files/folders unless you are upgrading them as well.

 - Choose a phrase to use as a shared secret.
 For this example, I'm using "someSecret".